 Dalnavert Museum and Visitors' Centre: home to many

-After Agnes left, the people who bought the house transformed it into a boarding and rooming house.
+After Agnes left, the house was left abandoned until it was transformed into a boarding and rooming house in the 1950’s.
 During this period, many rooms were converted to house more people.
-In 1969, Dalnavert was sold to a development company who had intended to make the grounds into a parking lot.
+In 1969 the house was sold to a development company that intended to demolish the house and construct an apartment building on the grounds.

 But in the 1970s, the Manitoba Historical Society (MHS), together with several historical activists, worked with the development company and made numerous offers to buy the house, ultimately succeeding.

 Working with the City of Winnipeg and other organizations, MHS obtained grants to restore the home.
-John Chivers and George Walker led the restoration, which cost roughly $559,000 and took several years to complete.
+Architects John Chivers and George Walker led the restoration, which cost roughly $559,000 and took several years to complete.
+The museum was finally opened in 1974 and became a National Historic Site in 1990.

 In 2013, The MHS closed the doors of the museum spurring a group of dedicated and passionate individuals to create Friends of Dalnavert Museum Inc. This newly formed not-for-profit organization assumed ownership and was able to re-open Dalnavert Museum in the spring of 2015.

-Today, Dalnavert Museum and Visitors' Centre is a cultural hub, event centre, and along with interpreting the history of the house and early Winnipeg, hosts various educational and entertainment programs.
+Today, Dalnavert Museum and Visitors' Centre is a cultural hub and event centre, and along with interpreting the history of the house and early Winnipeg, hosts various educational and entertainment programs.

-To keep up on what’s happening at Dalnavert, follow us on Facebook, Instagram, or Twitter.
+To keep up on what’s happening at Dalnavert, follow us on Facebook and Instagram.

 The Architect